-Psychotherapist and fitness specialist Kathryn Gates practices out of Downtown Austin, Texas.
-Kathryn sees adults, teens, couples, and families to develop intimacy and acceptance with themselves, their partners, and their communities.
+Psychotherapist and fitness specialist Kathryn Gates works with adults, teens, couples, and families to develop intimacy and acceptance within themselves, their partners, and their communities.
 Kathryn’s mission is to support women and men in healing their pasts, embracing their creativity and finding their unique life purpose.

 In order to “improve fitness,” we have to look at why we continually make choices that do not contribute to health.